Flood Fill Algorithm

 Solution idea

-Just like DFS traversal, the breadth-first search (BFS) algorithm can also be used to visit points in the image and color the connected region of points starting from (x, y).
-To accomplish this, we initialize a queue to hold the points that need to be visited and push the starting point into it.
-Before entering the loop, we also save the original color of the starting point in a variable.
+Just like DFS traversal, we can also use the breadth-first search (BFS) to visit points in the image and colour the connected region of points.
+For this, we initialize a queue to store the points that need to be visited and push the starting point into it.
+Before starting the loop, we also save the original colour of the starting point in a variable.

-Now, we run a loop for BFS traversal where we continuously pop points from the front of the queue and color them with the new color.
-For each point, we also push the four neighboring points (top, bottom, left, and right) into the queue if they are within the bounds of the image and have the same color as the original.
-This process continues until the queue is empty.
+Now, we run a loop for BFS traversal where we continuously remove points from the front of the queue and colour them with the new colour.
+For each point, we also push the four neighbouring points (top, bottom, left, and right) into the queue if they are within the bounds of the image.
+We continue this process until the queue is empty.

 Solution steps

-3. We also store the original color of the starting pixel in the variable orginalColor and define a vector of integers called offsets {-1, 0, 1, 0, -1} which will be used to traverse the image in the four cardinal directions.
+Step 3: We also store the original colour of the starting pixel in the variable orginalColor and define an array of integers called offsets [-1, 0, 1, 0, -1].
+We use this array to traverse the image in the four cardinal directions.
 All surrounding points of point (x, y) are:

 • (x - 1, y): (x + offsets[0], y + offset[1])